arbourKyle/jubilant-tribble/gist-template.md

 ### Grouping Constructs

-Groupings consist of sets and ranges.
+Groupings consist of Sets and Ranges.
 The square brackets search for any character in a set.
 For example, [aeiou] matches any of the five characters: 'a', 'e', 'i', 'o' and 'u'.
 The [...] is called a set.

-For example, the regular expression /[cbr]ats/g matches cats, bats, and rats:
+For example, the regular expression /[cbr]ats/g matches cats, bats, and rats.
+The g at the end is a flag, meaning to search for all matches, without this flag the expressions would only return the first match, 'cats'.
+In a later section flags will be covered in more detail.

 	let str = 'How cats, rats, and bats became Halloween animals';
 	let re = /[cbr]ats/g;